ninoseki/pomodoro-daisuki/README.md

 Pomodoro Daisuki is a tool for Pomodoro Technique.

-Thisa app built with Brunch.
+This app is built with Brunch.

 Contributors